 About the UNO Health Center

 Remember, if you get sick or injured this summer, the UNO Health Center is here to help.
 We offer a combination of in-person and telehealth care depending on your needs.
-We are open Monday, Tuesday, Thursday and Friday from 8 A.M. to 4 P.M. and Wednesdays for telehealth only from 8 A.M. to 4 P.M.
-Call 402.554.2374 to schedule an appointment or visit our website to learn more.
+Call 402.554.2374 to schedule an appointment or visit the UNO Health Center website to learn more.

 About the University of Nebraska at Omaha